simon-panek/reading-notes/programming-js.md

 - Parameters *pieces of information passed to a function*
 - Return Value *the output of a function*

-Declaring a Function *give it a name and then write its statements needed to achieve its taks inside the curly braces*
+Declaring a Function *give it a name and then write its statements needed to achieve its tasks inside the curly braces*

 - Function *keyword that declares a function*
 - Name *name the function (use camelCase) followed by `()`
-- Statents *perform the tasks of the function between the `{}`
+- Statements *perform the tasks of the function between the `{}`
 - Example:

 ```javascript